dantogno/azure-storage-bird/Documentation/azure-storage-bird.md

 ## Requirements

 * [Unity 2017.1 (or greater)](https://unity3d.com/)
   * Unity 2017.1 includes a new scripting runtime that supports .NET 4.6.
-This feature allows us to use the existing Azure SDKs with some tweaks.
+This feature allows use of the existing Azure SDKs with some tweaks.
 Please see [this blog post from Unity](https://blogs.unity3d.com/2017/07/11/introducing-unity-2017/) for more information.
 * [An Azure subscription (create for free!)](https://aka.ms/azfreegamedev)

+> [!NOTE]
+> This project requires the "experimental" .NET 4.6 Mono scripting runtime in Unity 2017.
+[Unity has stated that soon this will be the default](https://forum.unity3d.com/threads/future-plans-for-the-mono-runtime-upgrade.464327/), however for now, it is still labeled as "experimental" and you may experience issues.
+>
+> In addition, we will be using an experimental Azure Mobile Client SDK in this tutorial, and, as such, this may not build and run on every single Unity platform.
+Please see the [Azure Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity) article for a list of known working platforms and issues.

 ## Azure setup